MatejKoplan/flats_spider/README.md

 It's important to make development easier.
 To help with database management, debugging data insertion etc., I also added a service Adminer.
 It exposes the database via localhost:8000.

+## 8. Fix loading pages beyond first page of houses
+This site seems to have some scraping protections implemented.
+When requesting data with HTTP requests, or with a browser marked as a spider, the requests returned empty pages.

+I managed to improve on this with playwright, now https://www.sreality.cz/en/search/for-sale/houses loads correctly.

+Using browserless/chrome, I managed to load pages beyond https://www.sreality.cz/en/search/for-sale/houses , but it was time to finish the project.
+If I kept on improving this, this would be the first improvement I would do.

 ## 8. And many more,
 but this document is already long enough.
 And we should note, that this is good enough for now.
 No need to over-engineer!